Tuesday, May 5, 2020

 Baby stayed in Hawaii during the war, and Bill returned there in 1945 after serving in the South Pacific, Europe, and a final assignment in Russia.
 The couple raised four children, Pan (Charlie), Lee Boy, Sue Helen, and Jeanie Girl.
 Bill and Baby worked together in their own business enterprises in Hilo, first with an ice cream business named Blue Bonnet, in homage to Bill’s home state of Texas, and later in the export business.

-After Charlie’s email reply telling me the young girl in the 1927 photo was his mother, I mailed the original postcard to Charlie and in exchange he allowed me access to his family’s history and the amazing love story of Baby, Bill, and the hula.
+After Charlie’s email reply telling me that the young girl in the 1927 photo was his mother, I mailed the original postcard to Charlie.
+In exchange, he allowed me access to his family’s history and the amazing love story of Baby, Bill, and the hula.

 I also gained some understanding of the song and rhythm of life that is the hula.